jwalton/rust-book-abridged/docs/ch16-fearless-concurrency.md

 The problem here is that immediately after spawning the thread, the `main` function drops `v`.
 This means the memory associated with the vector is going to be freed, possibly before the thread has even had a chance to run.
 The Rust compiler throws an error here, because the thread might not have a valid reference to `v` when it needs it.
 There's no way for the compiler to know.

+More formally, from a type safety perspective, the closure passed to `thread::spawn` has the trait bounds `F: FnOnce() -> T + Send + 'static`.
+The closure has a static lifetime, which may or may not overlap the lifetime of the vector, so the closure can't borrow from the vector.

-We an fix this with the `move` keyword, which forces the closure to take ownership of `v`:
+One way to fix this is with the `move` keyword, which forces the closure to take ownership of `v`:

 ```rust
     let handle = thread::spawn(move || {